FredHutch/tfcb_2022/lectures/lecture13/README.md

 ## Class materials

 - To view slides in presentation mode, open [`lecture.html`](lecture.html).
+- To download the in-class exercise, use [class_exercise.md](class_exercise.md) as a template to create a `.Rmd` file with your own title block and code cells.
 - RStudio has a [data manipulation cheatsheet](https://github.com/rstudio/cheatsheets/raw/master/data-transformation.pdf) that should help you identify what functions are useful for certain tasks.

 ## Reminders